Travel optionsfrom London to Reykjavík

 Travel to Reykjavík easily.
 Whether you want fast, cheap or something entirely different, our travel experts have collected everything you need to know so you can find the best option from London to Reykjavík.

-However, we recommend checking specific travel dates for your trip between London and Reykjavík as scheduled services by flight can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between London and Reykjavík as scheduled services by flight can vary by season or day of the week.

-- Most travellers take a flight from London Gatwick Airport to Reykjavik Keflavik International Airport.
+- Flights mostly depart from London Heathrow Airport and arrive in Reykjavik Keflavik International Airport.

 Travelling from London to Reykjavík: related information